-We give our undergraduate students the opportunity to apply for a 9-12 month, full-time, paid work placement between their second and final year of study.
-We work closely with employers who wish to offer our students work placements and we and the University Careers Centre also provide outstanding support to students through the placement acquisition process.
+We offer undergraduate students the opportunity to apply for a 9-12 month, full-time, paid work placement between their second and final year of study.
+We work closely with employers who wish to offer our students work placements and the University Careers Centre also provide outstanding support to students through the placement acquisition process.
 But ultimately each student must identify and compete for their own placement.

 Students will be supported on this module by a placement tutor throughout the year and the tutor visits the student and line manager in the workplace if your organisation is based in the UK.